yuanjieli/SpaceCore-SIGCOMM22/Figures-and-Tables/figure5b/README.md

 This figure is to illustrate the high signaling latency of the current bent-pipe mode of GEO satellites.
 Such latency cannot meet 5G’s stringent radio baseband processing (≤10 ms) and signaling deadlines.

-### Experimental Methodology
+### Experimental methodology
-Our experiments are based on commercial satellite terminals.
+Our experiments are based on trace from China Telecom Tiantong SC310 and Inmarsat BGAN Explorer 710.
-In order to protect the confidentiality of these satellite company terminals, we do not intend to fully disclose how we obtain this data.
-You can try to get the signaling delays from them yourself.
-We follow the standards of the satellite company (e.g. UMTS) to determine the start and end of the registration process.
+We follow the standards (e.g. UMTS) to determine the start and end of the registration process.

 ### How to run the code
 ```